terraform-ibm-modules/ibmcloud-terratest-wrapper/docs/projects/addons/dependency-permutation-testing.md

 ### Quiet Mode with Final Report (Default)

-With quiet mode enabled automatically, you'll see clean progress indicators during execution followed by a comprehensive final report:
+With quiet mode enabled by default, you'll see clean progress indicators during execution followed by a comprehensive final report:

 ```
 [CloudInfoService] Importing offering: fully-configurable from branch URL...